 And a fat-to-protein ratio of about 88%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the peas and flaxseed, this still looks like the profile of a kibble containing a significant amount of meat.

-Sportmix CanineX is a meat-based dry dog food using only a significant amount of named meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Sportmix CanineX is a grain-free dry dog food using a significant amount of named meat meals as its main source of animal protein, thus earning the brand 3.5 stars.

 However, with 51% of the total calories in our example coming from fat versus just 27% from protein, some recipes may not be suitable for every animal.
 In addition, this same finding also prevents us from awarding the brand a higher rating.

 Sportmix Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to this Sportmix product line.
 If there are no recalls listed in this section, we have not yet reported any events.